List of India Test cricket records: Most runs in an innings

 The highest innings total scored in Test cricket came in the series between Sri Lanka and India in August 1997.
 Playing in the first Test at R. Premadasa Stadium in Colombo, the hosts posted a first innings total of 6/952d.
 This broke the longstanding record of 7/903d which England set against Australia in the final Test of the 1938 Ashes series at The Oval.
-The fifth and last Test of the 2016–17 series against the England saw India set their highest innings total of 759/7d.
+The fifth and last Test of the 2016–17 series against England saw India set their highest innings total of 759/7d.

 Highest successful run chases

 India's highest fourth-innings total is 445 all out in an unsuccessful run chase against Australia at Adelaide in January 1978.
 Australia had set a target of 493.
 India's second-highest fourth-innings total of 429/8 came against England at The Oval in 1979.
 Having been set a target of 438 runs, India required 9 runs to win with 2 wickets in hand when the fifth day's play ended resulting in a draw.
 India's highest successful run chase occurred against the West Indies at Port of Spain in 1976 and is also their third-highest fourth-innings total.
 West Indies had set India a target of 403.